Blue whales ingest 10 million pieces of microplastics per day, study says

 The research also focused on humpback and fin whales and found that those whales intake a slightly smaller amount of microplastics than blue whales because of the different foods in their diet.

-Humpback whales, which eat primarily fish, ingest about 200,000 pieces of microplastics each day and fin whales, which eat krill and fish, ingest about 3 to 10 million pieces of microplastics per day.
+Humpback whales, which eat primarily fish, ingest about 200,000 pieces of microplastics each day, and fin whales, which eat krill and fish, ingest about 3 million to 10 million pieces of microplastics per day.

 The study also found that all the microplastics that the whales ingest come from their prey, not the enormous amounts of seawater they intake when trying to catch their food.